 - You need the extra charge quickly during the ‘bulk stage’ of the charge, despite the battery not reaching full capacity.

-- You have a large battery bank where the ‘absorption stage’ is comparatively short to the ‘bulk stage’ of the recharge process.
+- You have a large battery bank where the ‘absorption stage’ is comparatively short compared to the ‘bulk stage’ of the recharge process.

 - You are powering a load (a fridge or another appliance) at the same time as charging the battery.